 - 1. Identify stakeholders. - 2.
 Undertake a community needs analysis. - 3.
 Identify project partners. - 4.
 Complete a risk analysis using the district guidelines. - 5.
 Check on insurance compliance (referring to the Rotary insurance policy). - 6.
 Develop the project budget and determine the breakeven cost. - 7.
 Determine logistics. - 8.
 Investigate funding sources including: - a.
 Club fundraising - b.
 Rotary district or global grants - c.
 Sponsorships - d.
 Government grants - e.
 Council cash and in-kind grants - f.
 Businesses and philanthropic organisations - g.
 Interested individuals - 9.
 Run a pilot project. - 10.
 Seek permission from the District Governor to promote the project within the district. - 11.
 Fundraise for the first main stage of the project by presenting at other Rotary clubs. - 12.
-Develop effective publicity ensuring the correct use of Rotary marks by either using your club logo based on the Rotary International Branding Guidelines or by positioning the statement "a project of the Rotary club of" directly under the Rotary wheel. - 13.
+Develop effective publicity ensuring the correct use of Rotary marks by either using your club logo based on the Rotary International Branding Guidelines or by positioning the statement "a project of the Rotary club of ......" directly under the Rotary wheel. - 13.
 Check to see if the projected budget is going to affect the club's \$150,000 ceiling. - 14.
 If required apply register the project for tax deductibility through RAWCS (Rotary World Community Service) for international projects.
-A 3% admin fee is charged on all non-Rotary donations.
-The donor does not pay this fee directly it is charged to the RAWCS project account. - 15.
-District 9810 has now established the "Rotary District 9810 Charitable Services Trust", a tax deductible fund for projects within Australia that meet certain criteria set by the Australian Tax Office.
-For further information contact PDG David Alexander. - 16.
+A 2.75% service fee (inclusive of GST) will be deducted from all donations before funds are passed to the project. - 15.
+District 9810 has now established the "Rotary District 9810 Charitable Services Trust", a tax-deductible fund for projects within Australia that meet certain criteria set by the Australian Tax Office. - For further information contact PDG David Tolstrup or PDG David Alexander. - 16.
 On-going project management and logistics including project supervision including local or international visits by authorised persons who have been registered for Rotary insurance cover. - 17.
 If the project develops quickly seek permission from Governors from other districts to speak to clubs in those districts.